dblommesteijn/homebridge-unifi-protect-chimes/README.md

 # Homebridge Unifi Protect chimes

 This plugin exposes the Unifi-Protect chimes to homebridge.
+On HomeKit there is a lack of control-types, so I opted to use the Light Brightness to represent the Volume of the Chime.
+The plugin supports zero or more chimes.
+Adding chimes works with auto-descovery via the Unifi Protect `proxy/protect/api/chimes` endpoint, basically when credentials and IP are correct, setup is automatic.

 ## Setup Development Environment